Certificates for the cloud management gateway

 Azure management certificate

 This certificate is required for classic service deployments.
-It is not required for Azure Resource Manager deployments.
+It's not required for Azure Resource Manager deployments.

 You supply this certificate in the Azure portal, and when creating the CMG in the Configuration Manager console.